The Reverend Dr Neil Johnson

-Neil chairs the Birmingham Christian Homeless Forum, as well as the Retail Chaplaincy Management Committee, and serves as a trustee of Hope Housing, which offers accommodation to asylum seekers.
+In addition, Neil chairs the Birmingham Christian Homeless Forum, as well as the Retail Chaplaincy Management Committee.
+He serves as a trustee of Hope Housing, which offers accommodation to asylum seekers.
 He has oversight of the Birmingham Methodist Circuit’s Ministry to Education Group, the work of the Youth Minister, the annual World Church Event, and the Circuit review process.

 Revd Cristina Cipriani

 Cristina Cipriani is United Reformed Church minister at Carrs Lane.
-She was born in Bari, Italy, in a religiously mixed family: her mother is Protestant and her father is Catholic.
-She studied Theology at the Waldensian University in Rome, then moved to Germany where she did training in Clinical Pastoral Education worked as a Hospital Chaplain as a member of an interdenominational team.
+She was born in Bari, Italy, in a religiously mixed family.
+Her mother is Protestant and her father is Catholic.
+She studied Theology at the Waldensian University in Rome, then moved to Germany where she did training in Clinical Pastoral Education and worked as a Hospital Chaplain in an interdenominational team.

-In 2011 she moved to the UK, living in Cambridge and four years later started a Master’s degree in Cambridge.
-Last year she did her final placement in Liverpool and now she is in her first pastorate in Birmingham, in shared ministry here at The Church at Carrs Lane and with Digbeth-in-the-Field United Reformed Church.
+Cristina moved to Cambridge in 2011.
+Four years later she started a Master’s degree.
+She did her final placement in Liverpool and is now in her first pastorate in Birmingham, sharing in team ministry at The Church at Carrs Lane and as minister to Digbeth-in-the-Field United Reformed Church.